Health advice for international students

 Meningitis and septicaemia

 Meningitis and meningococcal septicaemia (blood poisoning) are serious diseases that can strike rapidly with little warning and, if left untreated, could be fatal.
 Outbreaks of meningitis tend to occur where people live or work closely together, such as at university and living in shared student accommodation.
-For further information about meningitis and septicaemia, please read the NHS leaflet.
+For further information about meningitis and septicaemia, please visit the NHS website.

 You should ensure that youve been appropriately vaccinated against meningitis ACWY and MMR (measles, mumps and rubella).
 You may have had an MMR vaccination as a young child, but you need to ensure that youve had two doses.
 If you havent had these vaccinations at home, you should arrange to get them as soon as possible after arriving in Leeds.